 As a consequence of the conversion of the convertible bonds, the board of directors is authorized during the period until 31 December 2019 to increase the share capital by a nominal value of up to DKK 5,000,000 at one or more times by resolution of the board of directors by conversion of the convertible bonds and on such other terms as the board of directors may determine.
 The company's existing shareholders shall not have pre-emption rights to subscribe for shares issued by conversion of the convertible bonds.
+The board is authorized to cause such shares to be deposited with a depositary bank and the simultaneous issuance of American Depositary Shares.

-The new shares issued based on convertible bonds shall be negotiable shares issued to bearer, but may be recorded in the name of the holder.
+The new shares issued based on convertible bonds shall be non-negotiable instruments issued in the name of the holder and registered in the name of the holder in the company's register of shareholders.
 The new shares shall not have any restrictions as to their transferability and no shareholder shall be obliged to have the shares redeemed fully or partly.
 The shares shall be with the same rights as the existing share capital.
 The new shares shall give rights to dividends and other rights in the company from the time which are determined by the board of directors in connection with the decision to increase the share capital.

-The company's shares shall be bearer shares, but can be recorded on name in the company's register of owners.
+The company's shares shall be issued in the name of the holder, and shall be registered in the name of the holder in the company's register of shareholders.
+No share certificates are issued.

-The company's register of owners shall be kept and maintained by VP Securities A/S, Weidekampsgade 14, 2300 København S.
+The company's register of owners shall be kept and maintained by Computershare A/S (Company registration (CVR) nr.
+27088899).